Cespedes' single lifts Mets over Nats in 12 for 3-game sweep - Philly

+WASHINGTON (AP) - Manager Mickey Callaway is making all the right moves for the sizzling New York Mets.

-WASHINGTON (AP) - Yoenis Cespedes scored Juan Lagares with a broken-bat single in the 12th inning to help the New York Mets beat the Washington Nationals 6-5 on Sunday night to complete a three-game sweep.
+Yoenis Cespedes scored Juan Lagares with a broken-bat single in the 12th inning to help the New York Mets beat the Washington Nationals 6-5 on Sunday night to complete a three-game sweep and win their fifth straight overall.

+"I think it's sending a message not only to the guys across the locker room here, but all of baseball," Mets starter Matt Harvey said.
+"We're having a lot of fun and it's been a good start."

-Lagares singled off Brandon Kintzler (0-2) to lead off the inning and was sacrificed to second by Amed Rosario.
-Washington intentionally walked Michael Conforto, and then Cespedes - hitless in five previous at-bats with three strikeouts - splintered his bat on a soft line drive to center field.
+Lagares singled off Brandon Kintzler (0-2) to lead off the 12th inning and was sacrificed to second by Amed Rosario.
+Washington intentionally walked Michael Conforto, and then Cespedes - hitless in five previous at-bats with three strikeouts while battling flu symptoms - splintered his bat on a soft line drive to center field.

 Bryce Harper hit his major league-leading sixth home run, singled twice and walked twice, but Washington dropped its fifth straight.
 Harper walked leading off the ninth but was stranded, then grounded out to end the 10th inning with a man on.

-Adrian Gonzalez hit a grand slam for his first homer as a Met, and Asdrubal Cabrera hit a solo home run.
-New York earned its first three-game sweep of the Nationals since Sept.
+Asdrubal Cabrera hit a solo home run as New York earned its first three-game sweep of the Nationals since Sept.
 7-9, 2015 in Washington.

+"I'm not too concerned," Nationals manager Dave Martinez said.
+"Play the way we're capable of playing, we'll be fine."

-Seth Lugo (1-0) pitched three scoreless innings, and Jacob Rhame got his first career save.
-Lugo struck out Michael A. Taylor and Pedro Severino with the bases loaded in the ninth.
+Jacob Rhame got his first career save.
 The Nationals left 14 men on base.

 The Nationals trailed 5-4 until Taylor tied it with a two-out single in the seventh.